-A classic dark and stormy cocktail, spruced up with homemade cranberry simple syrup using fresh cranberries – a fun and festive beverage to share with your buds at your Friendsgiving celebrations.
+This Cranberry Dark and Stormy is a classic dark and stormy cocktail (rum and ginger beer), spruced up with homemade cranberry simple syrup using fresh cranberries – a fun and festive beverage to share with your friends and family during the winter months.

 Which brings me to my next point:

-The way I see this working out, this cocktail would make for a sweet little Halloween cocktail…since it’s red.
-You following?
-And/or it’d be pretty epic for any of your holiday gatherings wherein thirsty adult individuals are involved.
+The way I see this working out, this cocktail would make for a sweet little holiday cocktail for any of your holiday gatherings wherein thirsty adult individuals are involved.

 Cranberry Dark and Stormy